codebeez/api_generation_hackathon/generate_api/3_generating_specs/0_README.md

 Another method is to find a package that can create the spec from a Python model.
 For this you would need to generate the model from the database.
 The package https://github.com/awtkns/fastapi-crudrouter could help with creating the code afterwards

+See the file `1_query_metadata.py` for example code to query the database